makinacorpus/DbToolsBundle/docs/content/contribute/contribute.md

 If you encounter problem while contributing, we encourage you to ask us for help.

-Don't hesitate to push draft PRs and to ping mainteners!
+Don't hesitate to push draft PRs and to ping maintainers!

 ### Ok for AI, but in good intelligence

-While we are no big fan of AI, we accept our contributor to use it.
+While we are no big fans of AI, we accept our contributors to use it.

 **But**